Montegrande (archaeological site): Excavations

 Atop Montegrande hill the foundations of an abandoned, half-built Catholic church were found.
 The place had become a dump and smoking place.
 The site was cleared and the modern constructions removed.
 Excavations initially revealed yellow steps and floors.
 Then they removed a layer of clay and pebbles, revealing an impressive spiral architectural structure.
 The excavations also uncovered the remains of a man who apparently was sacrificed before the construction was complete.

 At other sites investigated by the binational archaeological project, important discoveries were also made.
 In San Isidro an elite burial was discovered.
 In Casual and Las Juntas polychrome murals were found, different from those of both the highland and coastal cultures.
 On the Ecuadorian side, a spiral architectural structure, similar to Montegrande, was discovered at the Santa Ana-La Florida site in Palanda Canton, and the tomb of an elite personage was found, as well as evidence of cocoa cultivation dating back 5,500 to 5,350 years, in other words 1,500 years older than that earlier found in Mexico.
 Until then, domesticated cocoa had been thought to have a Mesoamerican origin.

+This ancient culture is now known as Mayo-Chinchipe; its area extends from the Podocarpus National Park in Ecuador, to the area where Chinchipe River flows into the Marañon (near Bagua, Peru).